YaserBahrami/TheMovieDB/README.md

 ## Features

-- **Popular Movies List**: Displays a list of popular movies using the TMDb API.
+- **Popular Movies List**: Displays a list of popular movies using the TMDb API with infinite scrolling (pagination) for seamless navigation through more movies as the user scrolls.
-- **Search Movies**: Allows users to search for movies by name.
+- **Search Movies**: Allows users to search for movies by name and check top results.
 - **Movie Details**: Clicking on a movie opens a details page with more information such as title, release date, rating, and backdrop image.

 ## Technologies Used